MuhammadzohaibNawaz/HMG/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## Acknowledgments
-1. The development of this compression algorithm was inspired by the need for efficient genomic data storage.
+The development of this compression algorithm was inspired by the need for efficient genomic data storage.
-2. Thanks to the BioPython library for its tools and resources for handling biological data.